Harry-young-0/GeTAP/README.md

 Scroll down slightly and you will see gene_name, file_directory and LD_Token on lines 17, 21 and 27 respectively.
 Replace with your versions.

- **gene_name** - The name of your human gene or human homolgue of your gene in all capitals as it appears in GTEx - you can check here: https://gtexportal.org/home/ - top right search box. e.g:
+ **gene_name** - The name of your human gene or human homolgue of your gene in all capitals as it appears in GTEx - you can check here: https://gtexportal.org/home/ - top right search box. e.g: "NFE2L2"

- **file_directory** - Path to your file directory, e.g C:/Harry/Documents/Example Directory
+ **file_directory** - Path to your file directory, e.g "C:/Harry/Documents/Example Directory"

- **LD_Token** - Your unique 12 character token from LDlink (see above)
+ **LD_Token** - Your unique 12 character token from LDlink (see above) e.g: "abc1def2ghi3"

 ### Before your edit: